-For the 2015-2016 academic year the stipend level is \$25,000 to be paid in equal monthly installments beginning in September and ending in May.
+For the 2018-2019 academic year the stipend level is \$27,000 to be paid in equal monthly installments beginning in September and ending in May.
 Stipends are paid the last weekday of the month.
-Payroll accounts may also be accessed online by clicking on "My Pay" on this site: https://medley.isc-seo.upenn.edu/penn\portal/u@penn.php
+Payroll accounts may also be accessed online.

-Research (RF) and Teaching (TF) Fellowships
+RESEARCH (RF) AND TEACHING (TF) FELLOWSHIPS

-The purpose of fellowship support is to enable students to develop exemplary research and teaching skills.
-Every semester, each fellow is assigned to a faculty mentor under whose supervision the fellow will conduct research or teaching duties.
-A student should have both fellowship experiences at least once during his or her duration of support.
-Fellows are expected to devote 19 hours per week to their position.
+The purpose of ASC fellowships is to enable students to develop exemplary research and teaching skills while also completing their course of studies.
+Each semester, fellows are assigned to faculty mentors under whose supervision they will conduct research or teaching duties.
+While the specific mix of teaching and research fellowship assignments varies depending in part on each student's career goals, all students are expected to have both types of fellowship experiences during his or her duration of support.

-Recipients of fellowships from ASC may not accept outside employment during the period when supported, nor may they reduce or interrupt their full-time program, or take a leave of absence.
-Exceptions to these rules on academic grounds may occur with written permission of the Dean, the Associate Dean for Graduate Studies, or their designees.
-At the end of every semester, each student's performance will be evaluated by the faculty mentor.
-Awards of financial support are normally renewed each semester the student is eligible as long as the student makes satisfactory progress in coursework, fulfills the terms of the fellowships, and receives approval of a faculty advisor and the recommendation of the Committee on Graduate Studies.
+While the amount of time devoted to an RF or TF assignment will vary during the course of a semester, ASC fellows are expected to devote an average of no more than 19 hours per week to their position.
+Students may not accept outside employment during the period when supported, nor may they reduce or interrupt their full-time program while on fellowship support.
+Exceptions to these rules on academic grounds may occur with written permission of a student's academic advisor, the Associate Dean for Graduate Studies, and the ASC Dean.
+Awards of financial support are normally renewed each semester the student is eligible, as long as the student makes satisfactory progress in coursework and fulfills the terms of the fellowships.

-Faculty mentors will provide students with feedback on their performance before the conclusion of the semester in which service was provided.
-The student is responsible for scheduling a time to meet with the mentor to review and evaluate the work completed during the term.
+At the completion of each TF or RF assignment, faculty mentors will provide students with feedback on their performance.
+Students are responsible for scheduling a time to meet with their mentors to review and evaluate the work completed during the term.